Three development groups have announced plans to build new nuclear plant in the UK.

 EDF will work with China General Nuclear Corporation (CGN) to deliver Hinkley Point C, with CGN taking a 33.5 per cent investment share.
 The two groups also propose to collaborate on deploying EPRs at Sizewell C (80 per cent EDF; 20 per cent CGN), and the Chinese Hualong HPR1000 reactor at Bradwell in Essex (33.5 per cent EDF; 66.5 per cent CGN).

-First concrete for the Hinkley Point C reactor building is expected around mid-2019 (work is already underway on supporting infrastructure including underground galleries), with first electricity generation from the mid-2020s.
+Work is already underway at Hinkley Point C on supporting infrastructure including underground galleries.
+First concrete for the reactor building is expected around mid-2019, with first electricity generation from the mid-2020s.
 The second reactor is expected to complete around two years after the first.